dogvacay/text-processing-problems/README.md

 * _Output Snippet_: "I am typing.
 Typing \<refers\> back to the days of"

-Use this README as your input text (select, copy, paste)
+Use this README as your input text.
+We have provided a Text version in this repo (TextProcessing.txt)

 Use this list as your keywords: java, snippet, solution